If you ask most people about Orange County, they will likely describe it as a sun-drenched paradise.

-However, if you ask the locals to tell you about some seemingly innocent looking locations around the OC they will be only too happy to tell you all about the stranger side of the area.
+However, if you ask the locals about some seemingly innocent-looking locations around the OC, they will be only too happy to tell you about the stranger side of the area.

-10. Red Cross, Anaheim
+1. Red Cross, Anaheim

-In fact, the resident spirit here is said to be a bit of a matchmaker!
+The resident spirit here is said to be a bit of a matchmaker!
 If a man and woman walk upstairs to the second floor, the ghost – who is believed to be the original caretaker of the property – will push them together, but only if he believes them to be a good match!

-9. Yorba Cemetery, Yorba Linda
+2. Yorba Cemetery, Yorba Linda

-8. El Adobe De Capistrano Restaurant, San Juan Capistrano
+3. El Adobe De Capistrano Restaurant, San Juan Capistrano

 Other reports from visitors state that they have also seen a spirit known as the White Lady of Rios Street peering in through the windows.